Variables and Types

 (1.2d0,3.5d0) Double precision complex (compiler extension)

 In Fortran the default floating-point literal is single precision.
 Double precision literals must include a d/D exponent indicator.
-This is different from most languages, included C/C++, for which the default floating-point literal is double precison.
+This is different from most languages, included C/C++, for which the default floating-point literal is double precision.
 Forgetting to write double-precision literals with D exponent indicator rather than E often causes a significant loss of numerical precision that is hard to find.

 KIND